dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.md

 ```
 sparc-gaisler-elf-clang -g -Wall -msoft-float hello_world.c -o hello_world.exe
 ```
-If FPU has been enabled in the project config, use
+If FPU has been enabled in the project config, use:
 ```
-(LEON with FPU) sparc-gaisler-elf-clang -g -Wall hello_world.c -o hello_world.exe
+sparc-gaisler-elf-clang -g -Wall hello_world.c -o hello_world.exe
 ```
+Note: This will *not* work in the default project configuration.

 For use with Bare-C Cross Compiler System v1, replace "sparc-gaisler-elf-clang" with "sparc-elf-gcc"